Fixed Ops Marketing

-The advanced targeting options provided by social media advertising allow you to highlight your services exactly where many people go to ask for help.
-Promote your specials by targeting customers using location, demographics, interests, and behaviors.
+Data restrictions on social media advertising limit how you target customers based on interests, demographics, and behaviors.
+But with your own database and market data, you can continue to target key audiences where many people go to ask for help.
 The diverse ad types let you choose the ideal format for collecting leads, providing more information, or showcasing specific services or specials.

 Service-focused content delivered through an eNewsletter keeps your dealership in front of customers between appointments.
 Use helpful articles and useful information to gain trust and be their go-to expert.
 Highlight specials and promotions for those who are in-market.
 Track their interactions with the content and follow up with those who have shown interest but have yet to take action.

 Email and direct mail